zsimo/setups/README.md

 # setups
-A collection of base frontend environment configurations
+A collection of base frontend configurations